Find free legal assistance and advice in Ohio.

 Free legal assistance in Cleveland Ohio - Qualified individuals can turn to the Legal Aid Society of Cleveland for support.
 They can be reached at 216-687-1900 to make an appointment or learn more.
 A few examples of what is provided includes legal help to stop evictions and homelessness, they operate a government benefits unit, and much more.
 More information.

 Cincinnati - Families and individuals who live in Brown, Butler, Clermont, Clinton, Hamilton, Highland, and Warren Counties are eligible for free legal assistance.
+There may also be representation in the court system, as resources allow.
 The Legal Aid Society of Greater Cincinnati is the law firm that provides this service in the area.
 They can be reached at 1-800-582-2682.

 Central and Northeast Ohio - Community Legal Aid (1-800-998-9454) provides lawyers that provide free legal services to families in this area.
-They are committed to providing free legal advice, counsel, information and representation to low and moderate income people in the area.
+They are committed to providing free legal advice, counsel, information and representation.
+The focus is on low and moderate income people in the area.

 Columbus area - Legal aid Society provides support to the counties of Franklin, Marion, Delaware, Union, and others.
 Civil matters, ranging from housing programs to a Low Income Taxpayer Clinic, mediation, and a Public Benefits team are all available.
 Locate free advice from Legal Aid Society.